dasiths/dasiths.github.io/.github/instructions/presentations.instructions.md

 ## What NOT to Do

 - Do not use reveal.js, impress.js, or any external slide framework.
-- Do not split into multiple files (no separate CSS/JS).
+- Do not split a deck's own CSS/JS into multiple files — the deck's styles and engine stay inline in its `index.html`.
+(The shared `presentations/shared/analytics.js` is the one allowed exception; reference it, don't inline it.)
 - Do not add a package.json or build step for the presentation.
 - Do not use iframes.
-- Do not add tracking or analytics scripts.
+- Do not inline or hard-code analytics/tracking IDs into a deck.
+Use the shared `presentations/shared/analytics.js` reference instead (see Analytics and Tracking).
 - Do not over-animate.
 Ambient motion should be subtle, slow, and small in amplitude — one or two looping animations per scene, never flashy.
 Text content reveals via the `.rv`/`data-step` system, not custom animation.
 - Do not make every presentation look the same.
 Theme each one to its content.